SEO for law firms:

 Legal keywords fall into two broad categories.
 Transactional keywords signal someone ready to hire: “divorce solicitor Manchester”, “employment lawyer free consultation”, “conveyancing quote online”.
 These have lower search volume but high conversion rates.
 Informational keywords come from people researching their problem: “how long does a divorce take UK”, “can I claim for unfair dismissal”, “what does a conveyancer do”.
 These have higher volume but need content that earns trust before pushing toward an enquiry.

 The mistake most firms make is targeting only head terms — the one or two-word phrases with big search volumes.
-“Divorce solicitor” gets around 12,000 searches per month nationally.
-But it’s brutally competitive and the intent is vague.
-“Divorce solicitor specialising in high net worth cases London” gets far fewer searches — but the person typing it is closer to picking up the phone.
-Long-tail keywords like this are where smaller firms win.
+“Divorce solicitor” has far more national search demand than a term like “divorce solicitor specialising in high net worth cases London”, but it is also more competitive and the intent is broader.
+The long-tail version gets fewer searches, but the person typing it is much closer to choosing a firm.
+Long-tail keywords like this are where smaller firms often win.

 | Practice area | Transactional keyword | Vol. | Informational keyword | Vol. |